OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 <img src="Images/Chapters/0x05c/debugger_detection.jpg" width="350px" />

-In the Developer options, pick <code>Uncrackable1</code> as the debugging application and activate the "Wait for Debugger" switch.
+In the Developer options, pick `Uncrackable1` as the debugging application and activate the "Wait for Debugger" switch.

 <img src="Images/Chapters/0x05c/developer-options.jpg" width="350px" />

-Note: Even with <code>ro.debuggable</code> set to 1 in <code>default.prop</code>, an app won't show up in the "debug app" list unless the <code>android:debuggable</code> flag is set to <code>true</code> in the Manifest.
+Note: Even with `ro.debuggable` set to 1 in `default.prop`, an app won't show up in the "debug app" list unless the `android:debuggable` flag is set to `true` in the Manifest.

 ##### The Android Debug Bridge